Seismology101/Notebook/book/Programming_Environment/Coding_Tools_file/VScode.md

 Universal shortcut key: {kbd}`Command` + {kbd}`Shift` + {kbd}`P`.

-It's a command line-like interface, which will be automatically open with an `>` symbols.
+It's a command line-like interface, which will be automatically open with an `>` symbol.
 This symbol is followed by commands that can be entered into various plug-ins.
 If I delete this &gt; Symbol for searchable file locations.

 ### My plugins